 The next option is the Wealth Management plan, for those with investable assets between $200,000 and $1 million.
 You get access to all the benefits from the Investment Service plan, plus several others.

 The financial decisions support refers to help with insurance, home financing, stock options, and compensation.
-Also, note while your advisors can help you plan for accounts like a 401k for retirement or a 529 for college savings, Personal Capital doesn’t actually offer these accounts.
+Also, note while your financial advisors can help you plan for investment accounts like a 401k for retirement or a 529 for college savings, Personal Capital doesn’t actually offer these accounts.

 Private Client Plan

-To begin, you’ll get priority access to CFP, advisors, investment committee, and support, plus an investment portfolio mix of ETFs, individual stocks, and individual bonds (in certain situations).
+To begin, you’ll get priority access to CFP, financial advisors, investment committee, and support, plus an investment portfolio mix of ETFs, individual stocks, and individual bonds (in certain situations).

 You also receive family tiered billing; private banking services; estate, tax, and legacy portfolio construction; and donor-advised funds.
 Personal Capital also offers private clients a private equity and hedge fund review, deferred compensation strategy, as well as estate attorney and CPA collaboration.